cori/post-capture/README.md

 Simply `POST` to the root url and the `POST` body will be saved to .data/db.json.

 `GET /last` returns the last element in the database's JSON file.
-Presumably this will be the last POST added, but there's no guarantee of that.
+Presumably this will be the last POST added, but there's no guarantee of that; this is really just a convenience.
+Also, hopefully "last" will never be the id of a request, or we'll never be able to get to that.

-`GET /:id` returns the record matching the supplied id as JSON
+`GET /:id` returns the record matching the supplied id as JSON.
+This allows captured requests to be shared.

 `GET  /:id/body` returns just the body of the matching record

 `GET /reset` resets the database